Tom Penn

 Tom Penn is an American sports executive who is the chief executive officer of Major League Soccer club San Diego FC.
-He is a co-founder of the Sports Leadership Institute and a former National Basketball Association (NBA) executive and ESPN analyst.
-Penn co-founded Major League Soccer expansion team Los Angeles FC in 2014, and served as president and co-owner before stepping down from the position in 2020.
+Penn previously co-founded Major League Soccer expansion team Los Angeles FC in 2014, and served as president and co-owner before stepping down from the position in 2020.
+He is a former National Basketball Association (NBA) executive with the Vancouver Grizzlies, Memphis Grizzlies, and the Portland Trail Blazers.
+He is a co-founder of the Sports Leadership Institute and NBA analyst for ESPN and Turner Network Television, TNT (American TV network).